layrjs/layr/docs/introduction/routing.md

 #### Adding the "Edit Message" Page

-Now that we have a router in place, it is easy to add the "edit message" page.
+Now that we have a navigator in place, it is easy to add the "edit message" page.
 All we have to do is to implement a new view and use the [`@route()`](https://layrjs.com/docs/v1/reference/routable#route-decorator) decorator to provide a URL.

 First, import a new React hook that we're going to use: